Our Visit to The Charles Dickens Museum in London

 Website and Facebook Page.

 I hope you enjoyed this virtual visit to the museum.
-If you have not yet visited, I am sure you will be enthralled when you do visit.
+If you haven’t been yet, I’m sure you will be enthralled when you do.
 Have you visited the Charles Dickens Museum?
-Comments are welcome, and I would love to hear from you.
+Share your experience in the comments—I’d love to hear from you and continue the conversation!

 Subscribe to future posts by email.
 No spam, just an email when a new post is published.
 View the posts.